Visa Waiver Program FAQs

 What is the Visa Waiver Program?

-Boring definition: The Visa Waiver Program–we’ll refer to it as the VWP from now on–allows individuals from these 38 countries to travel to the U.S. temporarily for business or tourism for up to 90 days.
+The Visa Waiver Program (VWP) allows citizens and nationals from 38 countries to travel to the U.S. for business or tourism for 90 days without having to apply for a visa.

 - Medical treatment